yoyowallet/slate/source/includes/_users.md

 ## Dashboard users

-Dashboard users are you, or your employees.
-These users have access to the dashboard to browse and/or administer information specific to your Yoyo Wallet account.
+Dashboard users are you, and your employees.
+These users have access to the dashboard to browse and/or administer information specific to your Yoyo Wallet platform account.

-Dashboard users are authenticated with an email address and a password.
+Dashboard users are authenticated via a traditional web login.

+## EPOS devices

+Retailers supporting Yoyo Wallet will need have a Yoyo compatible EPOS (electronic point of sale) device configured to communicate with the platform.

+Our Yoyo Accept application is also available for smaller independent retailers if they do not have a compatible EPOS device.